Tabula Rasa: une installation multiforme

 I see myself as being of both Old and New Worlds, with research and creation around these themes relevant globally.

-I spend time in their presence, drawing from the ancient-ness of human creation and slowly extracting from the architecture and objects the language which aptly describes them.
-The research includes contacting Near East specialists, deciphering inscriptions, collecting rubbings and comparing visual interpretations as well as meeting specialists who return to Mesopotamian countries to preserve national heritage.
-The issue is of burning significance at the present time, with pillage, trafficking and ultimate destruction a common occurrence in times of war.
+I spend time in its presence, drawing from the ancient-ness of human creation and slowly extracting from the architecture and objects the language which aptly describes them.
+The research includes contacting Near East specialists, artists in war-zones, deciphering inscriptions, collecting rubbings and comparing visual interpretations as well as meeting specialists who return to Mesopotamian countries to preserve national heritage.
+The issue is of burning significance at the present time, with pillage, trafficking and ultimate destruction a common occurrence in times of war and lack of governance.